Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Unsupervised Approach

 \section{Unsupervised Approach}

-In this section we report the complete, per-model experimental results for the unsupervised setup.
-Tables \ref{tab:model_comparison_multilingual} and \ref{tab:model_comparison_crosslingual} report the S@10 and MRR@10 results for the baseline retrieval and cross-encoder re-ranking, for both the \textit{test} set and the \textit{full} set of claims.
-Figures \ref{fig:mrr_retrieve_rerank_performance_test_multi} and \ref{fig:mrr_retrieve_rerank_performance_test_cross} report the same MRR@10 results in graphical format, also integrating LLM-based re-ranking results for the three models involved.
-Figures \ref{fig:s10_rerank_performance_test_multi} to \ref{fig:mrr_rerank_performance_full_cross} are focusing specifically on the S@10 and MRR@10 difference in performance (delta) between base retrieval and cross-encoder re-ranking on the test and full set respectively.
+In this section, we report the complete, per-model experimental results for the unsupervised setup.
+Tables~\ref{tab:model_comparison_multilingual} and~\ref{tab:model_comparison_crosslingual} report the results for the baseline retrieval and cross-encoder re-ranking, in both the \textit{test} set and the \textit{full} set of claims.
+Figures~\ref{fig:s10_retrieve_rerank_performance_test_multi} and~\ref{fig:s10_retrieve_rerank_performance_test_cross} report the same S@10 results in graphical format, also integrating LLM-based re-ranking for the three models involved.
+Figures~\ref{fig:s10_rerank_performance_test_multi} to~\ref{fig:mrr_rerank_performance_full_cross} instead focus on the S@10 and MRR@10 difference in performance (delta) between base retrieval and cross-encoder re-ranking on the \textit{test} and \textit{full} set, respectively.
+Moreover, Table~\ref{tab:correlation_analysis} reports the full results for the correlation analysis embedding dimension/model dimension \textit{vs.}~model performance.